OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

   References:

   - [SF-PATE: Scalable, Fair, and Private Aggregation of Teacher Ensembles](https://arxiv.org/abs/2204.05157)

-  - Randomisation

-Adding sufficient noise to training data can make it effectively uncrecognizable, which of course needs to be weighed against the inaccuracy that this typically creates.
-See also [TRAINDATADISTORTION](/goto/traindatadistortion/) against data poisoning and [EVASIONROBUSTMODEL](/goto/evasionrobustmodel/) for randomisation against evasion attacks.

 - Objective function perturbation

   Objective function perturbation is a differential privacy technique used to train machine learning models while maintaining data privacy.
 It involves the intentional introduction of a controlled amount of noise into the learning algorithm’s objective function, which is a measure of the discrepancy between a model’s predictions and the actual results.
 The perturbation, or slight modification, involves adding noise to the objective function, resulting in a final model that doesn’t exactly fit the original data, thereby preserving privacy.
 The added noise is typically calibrated to the objective function’s sensitivity to individual data points and the desired privacy level, as quantified by parameters like epsilon in differential privacy.
 This ensures that the trained model doesn’t reveal sensitive information about any individual data point in the training dataset.
 The main challenge in objective function perturbation is balancing data privacy with the accuracy of the resulting model.
 Increasing the noise enhances privacy but can degrade the model’s accuracy.
 The goal is to strike an optimal balance where the model remains useful while individual data points stay private.